Isabela, Negros Occidental

-It is known for BISCOM (Binalbagan Isabela Sugar Company) located in nearby Binalbagan town.

 History

 In 1951, the barrios of Magallon, Odiong, and Guinpanaan were separated from Isabela and formed into the town of Magallon (now Moises Padilla).

 Geography

 Isabela is 80 km from Bacolod (via La Castellana) or 71 km (via Hinigaran), 35 km from Guihulngan, 14 km from Binalbagan, and 19 km from Hinigaran.

 Barangays

-Isabela is politically subdivided into 30 barangays.
-Each barangay consists of puroks and some have sitios.
+Isabela is politically subdivided into 30 barangays, namely: